percona/pmm-doc/docs/quickstart.md

 **Disk**

 - Approximately 1 GB of storage per monitored database node
-- Data retention set to one week
+- Approximately 1 GB of storage per monitored database node for data retention set to one week

 **Memory**